Gender Pay Gap Reporting 2024

 1. The Mean Gender Pay Gap

-After showing a significant year on year improvement over the first 5 years of reporting resulting in a gap in favour of females by 2021, the situation has unfortunately worsened a little over the last 2 years.
-This was partly driven by the loss of one of our Directors who was female in each of the last 2 years, as well as a significant wage increases for HGV drivers through market forces who are predominantly male.
+After showing a significant year on year improvement over the first 5 years of reporting resulting in a gap in favour of females by 2021, the situation unfortunately worsened a little over the next 2 years however has again improved in 2024.
+This decrease in our Gender Pay Gap has been driven by significant performance related wage increases for some female managers.
+The appointment of an additional female at middle management level, along with the appointment of a female shift supervisor has also contributed.

 Mean averages are useful because they place the same value on every number they use, giving a good overall indication of the gender pay gap, but very large or small pay rates can dominate and distort the answer.

 The second key driver reflects the lower representation of women at senior levels within the organisation and especially our difficulty in recruiting women in operations, technical and engineering disciplines.
 However, whilst just over 5 years ago we had 0% female representation in our Senior Management Team, we now have 10% and will focus on how this can be grown.
-We will also focus on growing female representation in middle management..
+We are also focusing on growing female representation in middle management.

 1. The Median Gender Pay Gap